10 CCA practice questions with full explanations on every option. Original questions written against the current CNCF curriculum.

 Reveal answer and explanations

-AThe service is accessible cluster-wide with the same cluster-local IP address
+AThe service is accessible cluster-wide with the same cluster-local IP

 Incorrect.
 ClusterIP addresses are cluster-local; they can't be shared across clusters.